Lizard: An Efficient Linearization Framework for Large Language Models: Experimental Study

 We evaluate Lizard on six popular language understanding benchmarks from the LM Evaluation Harness (LM Eval) \footnote{https://github.com/EleutherAI/lm-evaluation-harness} \citep{eval-harness}, including PiQA~\citep{bisk2020piqa}, ARC-easy (ARC-e) and ARC-challenge (ARC-c)~\citep{clark2018think}, HellaSwag (Hella.)~\citep{zellers-etal-2019-hellaswag}, WinoGrande (Wino.)~\citep{sakaguchi2021winogrande}, and MMLU~\citep{hendrycks2020measuring}.
 Notably, Lizard is able to closely recover the performance of the teacher model and achieves near-lossless accuracy across tasks in average, demonstrating that it preserves the original model’s language understanding capabilities.

 We compare Lizard against two groups of baselines.
-The first group, presented in Table~\ref{tab:main-benchmark}, consists of \textbf{subquadratic LLMs}, including models pre-trained from scratch with linear or subquadratic attention mechanisms, such as Mamba~\citep{gu2023mamba}, RWKV-6~\citep{peng-etal-2023-rwkv}, TransNormerLLM-7B~\citep{qin2307transnormerllm}, Hawk and Griffin~\citep{de2402griffin}, as well as linearized variants such as SUPRA~\citep{mercat2024linearizing}, LoLCATs~\citep{zhang2024lolcats}, and Mamba2LLaMA~\citep{wang2024mamba}.
+The first group, presented in Table~\ref{tab:main-benchmark}, consists of \textbf{subquadratic LLMs}, including models pre-trained from scratch with linear or subquadratic attention mechanisms, such as Mamba~\citep{gu2023mamba}, RWKV-6~\citep{peng-etal-2023-rwkv}, TransNormerLLM-7B~\citep{qin2307transnormerllm}, Hawk and Griffin~\citep{de2402griffin}, as well as linearized variants such as SUPRA~\citep{mercat2024linearizing}, Mamba2LLaMA~\citep{wang2024mamba}, LoLCATs~\citep{zhang2025lolcats}, Liger~\citep{lan2025liger}.
 Lizard consistently outperforms prior approaches, particularly on the 5-shot MMLU benchmark, where it achieves an 18\% improvement over previous methods with similar extrapolation capabilities.
-Compared to LoLCATs, which does not generalize beyond training context, Lizard scores 8 points higher on the 5-shot MMLU.
+Compared to LoLCATs and Liger, which does not generalize beyond training context, Lizard scores 9.4 and 24.5 points higher on the 5-shot MMLU, respectively.

 The second group shown in Table~\ref{tab:main-benchmark-hybrid}, \textbf{Hybrid Softmax Architectures} includes models that combine full softmax with subquadratic attention layers.
 We compare with models such as StripedHyena-Nous-7B \citep{poli2023stripedhyena} and Zamba-7B \citep{glorioso2024zamba}.
 Following the same configuration of Mamba2-LLaMA-3-8B~\citep{wang2024mamba}, which retains 50\% softmax layers.
 On 5-shot MMLU, Lizard score $65.1$, closely matching the 66.1 score of the original LLaMA-3-8B teacher model, while outperforming all hybrid baselines.